riboviz/example-datasets/add-new-dataset.md

 **1. Components:**

-The scientific paper (if applicable)
+The scientific paper (if dataset is published)
 - Identify the scientific paper which is associated with the dataset of interest.
 The paper will contain a reference to the associated sequencing data, including the database  and the series accession numbers.
 - The methods section of the paper will either refer to a protocol or describe the adapter sequence used, as well as UMIs (Unique Molecular Identifiers) and/or barcodes which may have been used to generate the samples.
 This information is needed for the config.yaml file.